Catskill909/icecast-deploy/RELAY_FEATURE.md

 3. **Icecast reloadconfig is limited** - doesn't add new mounts
 4. **Standard patterns exist** - should have researched first
 5. **Document as you go** - not at the end
+6. **Fallback and encoder reconnect are mutually exclusive with current approach** - need different architecture